maci3k/sql-tasks/README.md

 ## Summary

-PostgreSQL 9.3 introduced JSON support to the database.
+PostgreSQL 9.3 introduced JSON support.
 One of many improvements was ability to aggregate row set into JSON array.
 Next version - 9.4 introduced building JSON in convenient way on the data query language level.
 This task examines knowledge of both those capabilities.

 ## Goal

 Table `breed` describes dog breeds with few basic characteristics like origin, original function or sizes.
-The goal of this task is to aggregate breeds by their origin so that gives a 3-column result set as shown in table below.
+The goal of this task is to aggregate breeds by their origin so that it gives a 3-column result set as shown in table below.

 | origin | count | breeds |
 |--------|-------|--------|